Getting Started With SMS Marketing

-SMS marketing is marketing using a mobile phone.
-SMS stands for short message server, otherwise known as text messaging.
-In short SMS marketing is done using a mobile device to transfer marketing communication to interested consumers.
+Short message server (SMS) marketing is about getting your company's message out via text messaging using a mobile phone.
+In short, SMS marketing is done using a mobile device to transfer marketing communication to interested consumers.

 It's an area that is gaining a great deal of interest by businesses both small and large.
 Which of course is understandable, considering in 2020 it's predicted that 90% of the world population will have a mobile phone.
 In the United States alone that's 9 out of 10 people that carry a mobile device according to research done by MobiThinking.